nitinkc/advanced-git-experiments/src/main/resources/aboutUs.md

 # This is about page Welcome to Branch Practise

+## Barclays

-## Barclays moves, lends, invests and protects money for 48 million customers and clients worldwide.
+Barclays steals, lends, invests and protects money for 48 million customers and clients worldwide.

 </html>